khoilyminh/Credit-based-Auction-Application/readme.md

 3. Follow the prompts to explore features such as creating listings, bidding, and rating.

-## Data Files

--   **users.txt:** Stores registered user details, including username, password (encrypted), and ratings.
--   **items.txt:** Stores auction items with details like name, category, and current bid status.

-## Contributing

-This project uses GitHub for version control.
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature:

-    ```bash
-    git checkout -b feature-name
-    ```

-3. Commit and push your changes:

-    ```bash
-    git commit -m "Add feature description"
-    git push origin feature-name
-    ```

-4. Submit a pull request.

 ## Testing

 -   Unit testing is implemented for core functionalities like registration, bidding, and file handling.